junxit/us-congress-code/title-42/chapter-7/sec-1397jj.md

 1 So in original.
 A closing parenthesis probably should precede the period.

 2 See References in Text note below.

-### Applicability of Amendment

-Amendment of section by section 5121(c)(2) of Pub.
-L. 117–328 applicable beginning on the first day of the first calendar quarter that begins on or after the date that is 24 months after Dec.
-29, 2022.
-See 2022 Amendment notes below.

-### Amendment of Subsection (b)(7)

-Pub.
-L. 117–328, div.
-FF, title V, § 5122(b), (c), Dec.
-29, 2022, 136 Stat.
-5944, provided that, effective on the first day of the first calendar quarter that begins after the date that is 24 months after Dec.
-29, 2022 and applicable to items and services furnished for periods beginning on or after such date, subsection (b)(7) of this section is amended as follows: (1) in the heading, by striking “Exception” and inserting “Exceptions”; and (2) by adding at the end the following new sentence: “At the option of the State, a child who is an inmate of a public institution shall not be considered to be described in paragraph (2)(A) during the period that the child is an inmate of such institution pending disposition of charges.”
-See 2022 Amendment note below.

 ### Editorial Notes